general03/joplin-plugin-matrice-eisenhoeer/README.md

 - Generate the build package : `npm run dist`
 - Get the dev app command to test : "Help / Copy dev mode command to clipboard"
+- Add `--no-sandbox` option in previous command if needed